 No. Social Security only counts income from employment towards the retirement earnings test.
 Other kinds of income — including income from rental properties, lawsuit payments, inheritances, pensions, investment dividends, IRA distributions and interest — will not cause benefits to be reduced.

-In 2021, for people who claimed benefits before full retirement age (currently 66 and 2 months and gradually rising to 67), Social Security withholds $1 in benefits for every $2 earned above the annual limit of $18,960.
-(A different formula applies for the year a beneficiary reaches full retirement age.)
+In 2022, Social Security withholds $1 in benefits for every $2 earned above the annual limit of $19,560 for people who claimed benefits before reaching full retirement age, which is 66 and 4 months for people born in 1956 and is gradually rising to 67.
 Earnings made as an employee, net earnings from self-employment, and work-related bonuses and awards count toward the limit.

 Keep in mind

-- The earnings cap goes away after full retirement age — from then on, income level has no effect on Social Security benefits.
+- The earnings test goes away once a beneficiary reaches full retirement age.
+From then on, income level has no effect on Social Security benefits.

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.